dmbarbour/glas/docs/GlasProg.md

 Validation:
 * `(%an.arity In Out)` - express expected data stack arity for Op.
 In and Out must be non-negative integers.
 Serves as an extremely simplistic type description.
-* `(%an.data.seal Key)` - operational support for abstract data types.
-For robust data sealing, Key should name a Register.
-If the Key becomes unreachable (e.g. Register out of scope), the sealed data may be garbage collected.
-Compiler can eliminate redundant seal and unseal operations if correct use is proven statically.
+* `(%an.data.seal Key)` - Operation must be %pass.
+Seals top item on data stack, modeling an abstract data type.
+Key typically names a Register.
+If Key becomes unreachable the sealed data may be garbage collected.
+A compiler may eliminate seal and unseal operations based on static analysis, effectively a form of type checking.
   * `(%an.data.unseal Key)` - removes seal with matching Key or diverges
-  * `(%an.data.seal.linear Key)` - a variant of seal that also marks sealed data as linear, i.e. no copy or drop until unsealed.
+  * `(%an.data.seal.linear Key)` - a variant of seal that also marks sealed data as linear, forbidding copy or drop of the data until unsealed.
+(This doesn't prevent implicit copies, e.g. for backtracking.)
     * `(%an.data.unseal.linear Key)` - counterpart to a linear seal.
-* `%an.static` - Indicates that Operation should be completed at compile-time.
-This doesn't force early evaluation, but serves as a hint for aggressive partial evaluation optimizations or raises an error if the optimization is invalid.
+  * `(%key.reg RegisterName)` - construct Key based on register.
-* `%an.data.static` - (Op should be '%pass') Indicates top stack element should be statically computable.
+* `%an.data.static` - Operation must be %pass.
+Indicates top stack element should be statically computable.
+Serves as a hint for partial evaluation; error if data depends on runtime input.
+* `%an.static` - Indicates subprogram must be statically computed.
+Serves as a hint for partial evaluation; error if computation depends on runtime input.
-* `%an.eval.static` - Indicates that any '%eval' steps within Operation must receive their AST argument at compile-time.
+* `%an.eval.static` - Indicates that all %eval steps within a program must receive their data argument at compile-time.
 * `(%an.type TypeDesc)` - Describes the expected partial type of Operation.
 Ideally, this is verified by a typechecker.
-Abstract types should be supported via '%type.\*'.
-* `%an.det` - This expresses that Operation should be deterministic.
-If the Operation contains '%opt' then it should be something we can eliminate, e.g. due to %error or equivalence.
-  * `%an.det.e` - A variant for `Env -> Program` that says deterministic *up to* use of methods in `Env`.
+We'll develop '%type.\*' constructors to work with this.
+* `%an.det` - Indicates a subprogram should be observably deterministic.
+This isn't the same as rejecting non-deterministic choice; rather, such choices should lead to the same outcome.
+But without further proof hints, this effectively reduces to rejecting %opt.

 Laziness:
 * `%an.lazy.thunk` - Op must be pure, atomic, 1--1 arity, terminating.
 Instead of computing immediately, we return a thunk that captures Op and stack argument.
 The thunk must be explicitly forced.